Shemaremy/alx_python/python-web_framework/README.md

 you will see how I defined them.
 But the steps are as follows:

-a) Import Flask
+a) Import Flask from flask
-b) Create an instance of the Flask class
+b) Create an instance named (app) of the Flask class (always instance name is app otherwise, an error)

-c) Let the instance be a and the page name be x then it will be like @a(/'x')
+c) Let the page name be x then it will be like @app.route(/'x').
+Mostly, that codeline goes with        function under it

-d) Define a function under which will return a certain prompt after the url x is run
+d) Define a function under which will return a certain prompt or another thing after the url x is run